SumUp Promo Code 2026: Up to €70 Off Card Readers

 SumUp in brief: review, strengths and limits

-Strengths: global leadership and brand strength, a full range from a simple Bluetooth reader to a restaurant terminal, a business account with IBAN included, presence in 35+ countries (useful for merchants who travel or export).
+Strengths: global leadership and financial strength (€1.5B refinancing, IPO in preparation), a full range from hardware-free Tap to Pay to a restaurant terminal, a business account with IBAN included, presence in 37 countries, a 30-day money-back guarantee on every reader.

 Limits: the 1.75% fee is slightly higher than Smile and Pay (1.55%) on the no-subscription plan.
-SumUp One at €19/month only pays off above €1,100 in monthly takings.
-The integrated till logic (product and stock management) is less powerful than dedicated solutions like Lightspeed.
+Payments Plus at €19/month only pays off above €2,200-2,600 in monthly takings, and its reduced rate does not cover premium or foreign cards.
+The Solo Lite, often presented as a standalone reader, actually depends on a smartphone.
+And the integrated till logic remains less powerful than dedicated solutions like Lightspeed.

 Things to know before choosing SumUp